 This declaration, however, is not unique for Ganapati.
 It is said for other deities, too.

 Yet the fact that this is written in a sacred text, is not proof enough.
 There are plenty of sacred texts in this world and if everything in them is blindly accepted as true, we end up with all kind of proclaimed truths which are not true.
 We need to verify what is declared as truth on the touchstone of reason, intuition and experience.
 If it contradicts all of these, it is not worth believing it and certainly not dying for it.

 The proof that all deities are Brahman is because only Brahman really exists.
 Brahman is like the ocean.
 The waves are not separate from it.
 The name with which one worships the Divine, does not matter.
 What matters is how much devotion one feels.
 The greater the devotion, the more miracles can happen.
 Ganapati is loved by millions of Hindus worldwide.
 He is the door through which they try to access Sat-Chit-Ananda.

 Sanatana Dharma is very ancient.
 And yet the Rishis had such deep insights, for example that the world is a wrong perception of what is really true, like seeing a snake at dusk when in fact there is only a rope.
 Westerners who ridiculed Hindus because they believe that the world is an illusion keep now quiet as science supports the Hindu view.

-Meanwhile NASA scientists have detected the building blocks of DNA in meteorites.
-The Max Planck Institute in Germany published the first picture of the whole universe.
+Meanwhile the Max Planck Institute in Germany published the first picture of the whole universe.
 It had an oval shape.
-Could it be possible that those who ridicule Hindus for worshipping a Shiva lingam might soon rethink their attitude, as well, lest they embarrass themselves?
+Could it be possible that those, who ridicule Hindus for worshipping a Shiva lingam, might soon rethink their attitude, as well, lest they embarrass themselves?

 Great men have come and gone in India’s ancient civilisation.
 Some have been made into gods.
 There is nothing wrong with it.
 The Divine is in all.